softchris/golang-book/05-misc/01-logs/README.md

 log.SetOutput(f)
 ```

-- In the first line, you open up a file "testlogfile" and ensures you can append to it.
+- In the first line, you open up a file "testlogfile" and ensure you can append it to it.

    ```go
    f, err := os.OpenFile("testlogfile", os.O_RDWR|os.O_CREATE|os.O_APPEND, 0666)
    ```

-- In the second line, you ensure the file is close the last thing that happens in the program.
+- In the second line, you ensure the file is closed the last thing that happens in the program.

    ```go
    defer f.close()